Legend of Saint Hedwig

 Limited Edition: 1200 copies (1050 of which for sale)

-Binding: Brown leather binding with blind tooling
+Binding: Brown leather binding with blind and gold tooling.
+Comes in a protective slipcase.

 Commentary: 1 volume (630 pp.) by Trude Ehlert, Wojciech Mrozowicz, and Jerzy Łukosz

-Language: German, Polish
+Languages: German, Polish

 Facsimile Copy Available!